 The Value Reporting Foundation Board of Directors will be complemented by existing advisory bodies including the <IR> Business Network, the <IR> Council, the SASB Investor Advisory Group, and the SASB Standards Advisory Group.

-Janine Guillot will serve as CEO of the Value Reporting Foundation, with Charles Tilley initially serving as Senior Advisor to support the integration of the two organizations.
+Janine Guillot will serve as CEO of the Value Reporting Foundation, with Charles Tilley initially serving as Senior Advisor to support the integration of the two organisations.
 He will serve on the Foundation Board and chair the <IR> Framework Committee within the Board.

 How does this fit with the work SASB already announced with GRI?